Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 The Smart Approach

-Price does not determine quality.
-Evaluate based on the seven essential ingredients listed above, at proper dosages.
 A Rs.
-1,500 local prenatal with folic acid (400 mcg), iron (27 mg), calcium (200 mg), vitamin D (1,000 IU), DHA (200 mg), iodine (150 mcg), and zinc (11 mg) is better than a Rs.
-6,000 imported brand that looks premium but skips iodine and DHA.
+1,500 local prenatal can beat a Rs.
+6,000 imported one.
+The local option may contain folic acid (400 mcg), iron (27 mg), calcium (200 mg), vitamin D (1,000 IU), DHA (200 mg), iodine (150 mcg), and zinc (11 mg).
+The imported brand may look premium yet skip iodine and DHA.

 How to Handle Common Side Effects